The Growing Role of CROs in Clinical Trials

 As a result, sponsors must decide whether to leverage a CRO partner even earlier in their drug development timelines to ensure proper planning for these constraints.

-How a CRO Accelerates Clinical Development
+How a CRO accelerates clinical development

-Clinical trials are becoming increasingly complex as the industry evolves.
 From oncology clinical research to vaccine development, successfully executing and overseeing the many moving parts of a clinical trial may become overwhelming for sponsors to handle alone.

 As a trusted extension of a drug developer’s team, CROs have the capacity to complete the day-to-day research activities that are either not possible or too expensive to achieve in-house.
 That can range from designing the clinical trial itself to bioanalytical testing and regulatory consultation.

-CROs in Action
+CROs in action

-In today’s competitive landscape, with early decision and engagement, CROs enable their customers to navigate and overcome resource challenges.
+In today’s competitive landscape, with early decision and engagement, CROs enable their customers to navigate and overcome challenges.

-Here are some recent examples:
+Here are some examples:

 - A sponsor needed a reliable laboratory partner to deliver product characterization and stability registration data for two different inhaled drug-device combination products.
 While this may have been too expensive or impossible to complete in-house, partnering with a knowledgeable and experienced CRO in this area provided both the capacity and the harmonized, quality data needed for successful new drug application (NDA) submissions.

-PPD’s experts see greatest sponsor success when they carefully consider the following factors in their CRO partner.
+Our experts see greatest sponsor success when they carefully consider the following factors in their CRO partner.

 - A partnership model.
 A partnership model includes early engagement and shared governance with the CRO to prioritize and co-manage the pipeline.
 This brain trust extends to creative problem-solving, the ability to lean on global capabilities together, and a consistent and engaged team – translating to consistency and better prioritization of a sponsor’s trials.